The Ultimate Portfolio Career – An Interview with Dr. Meng Aw-Yong

 You may be asked to attend police custodies to see detainees to prescribe/administer their usual medications, take blood or conduct assessments for drink/drug drive cases, review for a detainee’s fitness for interview, take intimate samples for alleged rape cases or record injuries.

 Q. How have doctors careers changed over the years and why do you think these changes have occurred?

 Many doctors are now looking to a work-life balance, as the challenges in the NHS make it less fulfilling.
 As government auditors focus on delivering numbers rather than quality and reducing their budgets (KPIs – 4-hour targets), they look for cheap and quick alternatives such as ENP, nurse consultants.

 The constant attacks on doctors on all aspects, including pay, the diminution of respect, public demand, gradual replacement by nurse consultants/ENPs without the training, and responsibility that we have to go through means that job satisfaction is becoming lessened.

 Q. Could you recommend any changes to career pathways for doctors that you feel would be beneficial in addressing attrition rates?

 A. Part-time working in hospital careers should be promoted as a positive career move; GPs have this option already.

 Q. What advice would you give to doctors seeking out a portfolio career?

-A. Find your USP and it is even better if it links with (for example) a hobby horse riding with event medicine, sports with club doctoring, photograph with travel medicine.
+A. Find your USP and it is even better if it links with medicine, for example: a hobby horse riding with event medicine, sports with club doctoring, or photograph with travel medicine.

-For more information about designing a portfolio career, check out the panel discussion from our last ACW Event 2016
+For more information about designing a portfolio career, check out latest webinar on Portfolio Careers, as well as the panel discussion from our last ACW Event 2016.